 Battery Location

-A battery exposed to extremely high temperatures may overheat, which shortens its lifetime.
+Batteries exposed to extremely high temperatures may overheat, which shortens its lifetime.
 Very cold temperatures also negatively impact how long a solar battery lasts because it has to work harder and at a higher voltage to charge.
+A solar battery will last longer in an environment that can be regulated for temperature.

-The optimal location for a solar battery is in a temperate environment – neither too hot nor too cold.
-This is why they’re usually installed inside a property, typically in an understairs cupboard or utility room for convenience.
+The best location for a solar battery is in a temperate environment – neither too hot nor too cold.
+This is why they’re usually installed inside a property, typically in an under-stairs cupboard or utility room for convenience.
 A loft or a garage can also be a suitable location to avoid extreme heat or cold.

 Batteries need good ventilation, wherever they’re installed.
 This helps them run smoothly and lessens the risk of overheating and affecting the battery’s health.